code29563/copy-history-bot-2/README.md

 # Handling FileReferenceExpiredError and MediaEmptyError with a user client

-User clients can also receive a MediaEmptyError, if they aren't subscribed to the channel from which messages are being copied, so make sure they are before you start the script.
+User clients can also receive a MediaEmptyError, if they haven't joined the channel/group from which messages are being copied, so make sure they have before you start the script.

 But I have also experienced user clients receiving a MediaEmptyError whilst the script is running and after they had already copied many messages without issue.
 The client then continues to receive it even as it retries sending the message again and again.
 It's still not clear what causes this, but the only solution I've found so far is to restart the script, after which that client is able to send that message without receiving the error.